It wasn’t until my whole body felt like a puppet, I was stringing from above, that I really feared the sadness drilled in my core.

 Me: “Hello, Doc, all is good I can be lowered ten (mg medication).”

-I read self-help books, internet research, counseling, journal writing, religion and tuned in to mind, body and soul so constantly I am aware of every cue to take action if I am to slide backwards.
+I read self-help books, internet research, counseling, journal writing, religion and tuned to mind, body and soul, so constantly, I am aware of every hint to take action if there is a backslide .

 And the research I found, while skeptical at first, was exciting and I was ready to personally test the theories.

 1. I am NOT a doctor or psychiatrist

 2. I am not suggesting to go off your medicine prescribed to you by a doctor without consent and constant monitoring.